Mystery Operations Event Rules & Scoring

 -Specific areas of the ranch are designated for staff only.
 Should an adjacent area or building not be in use for event-related activities, there is no necessity for you to enter.

 -At Rio Bravo Ranch, campfires are permitted on the airstrip exclusively in metal pits; ground fires are prohibited.
 Ashes should be disposed of deep within the brush line, and only ashes should be dumped.
 Conversely, at the H.W.
-Lewis Ranch, campfires are banned by the landowner's directive due to the abundance of natural fuel, which presents a high fire risk.
+Lewis Ranch and Dos Hermanos Ranch, campfires are banned by the landowner's directive due to the abundance of natural fuel, which presents a high fire risk.

 -Cigarette butts must be properly disposed of once fully extinguished.

--While dogs are not encouraged, they are permitted.
-Except no dogs at Dos Hermanos Ranch.
+-While dogs are not encouraged, they are permitted at Rio Bravo.
 Owners must leash, crate, and clean up after their dogs, as well as cover any damages.
 However, dogs are not allowed on the course itself.
+Dogs are prohibited at Dos Hermanos and H.W Lewis Ranches.

 -At the event, adherence to all local, state, and federal laws is mandatory.
 Non-compliance may lead to prosecution and will definitely result in the removal of the offender(s) from the premises.